sole/disconnected-ensemble-src/README.md

 While the simulator is convenient for developing, it's way more fun to run this server on a device that you can carry around!

+### Rebuilding on file changes

+If you run `npm run build`, the app will be built into `build/` and exit.

+If you run `npm run gulp`, the app will be built and a file watcher will keep looking for changes.
+Every time you make a change to a file, the build process will be run.

 ## Code walkthrough (or: how to modify this)

 This app can be divided in two: the Firefox OS app itself, which runs on the *server* device, and the app that we deliver to *client* devices.